Secondary English PCK 2 (9903.3)

 PrerequisitesMust have passed 36 credit points including 10450 Ways of Knowing, Being and Doing in Education AND 10425 Curriculum - Assessment, Planning and Reporting AND 9902 Secondary English PCK 1

 Campbell & Green (Eds.)
 (2000) Literacies and Learners: Current Perspectives.
-Malaysia: Prentice Hall.
+Prentice Hall.

 Cope & Kalantzis (Eds.)
 (2000) Multiliteracies: Literacy Learning and the Design of Social Futures.
-London and New York: Routledge.
+Routledge

 Quin, R. & Driver, D. (2020) Secondary English: Subject and Method.
 Cambridge University Press.

 Shann (2014).
 Imagined Worlds and Classroom Realities.
-Sydney: Sense Publishers.
+Sense Publishers.

 Simpson & White (Eds.)
 (2013) Language, Literacy & Literature.
 Melbourne: Oxford University Press.